 Powerful, standalone, statistics make the best types of news headlines.
-You can gain a competitive advantage by highlighting your strongest data as a clear narrative (or story angle) during media outreach, you’re more likely to earn coverage for your digital PR campaign by making it easier for journalists to find the story they’re looking for.
+You can gain a competitive advantage by highlighting your strongest data during media outreach.
+By creating a clear narrative, you’re more likely to earn coverage for your digital PR campaign by making it easier for journalists to find the story they’re looking for.

 Identifying data points that grab the media’s attention takes some practice.
 But if you’re a savvy news consumer, it’s not hard to pick out statistics that could lead a news story.

 If you were given the following five data points, all from an actual survey we conducted about Americans’ news consumption habits during the Covid-19 pandemic, could you identify the likely headlines?